lifepillar/vim-zeef/Readme.md

 How does Zeef differ from the several similar plugins already out there, you ask?
-The implementation is likely *the simplest possible*: as you type, Zeef uses `matchfuzzypos()` in a `formatexpr` function to “reformat” the displayed items according to the fuzzy matches.
+The implementation is likely *the simplest possible*: as you type, Zeef uses `matchfuzzypos()` to filter the displayed items according to the fuzzy matches.
 When you press backspace, `:undo` is used to restore the previous state.
 The core of this plugin is just that.
 It works surprisingly well, unless your list is very large (hundreds of thousands of lines).

 What can you do with Zeef?
 Whatever you want!
 Zeef is not bloated with features that you will never use: it is for people who wish to implement their own